LessIsMoreInSZ/TexasHoldemGameEngine/README.md

 # Texas Hold'em Game Engine

-Texas Hold 'em Poker Game Engine
+This is Forked from Texas Hold 'em Poker Game Engine.
+I like Texas Hold’em and I want use WPF to show it.

 ## Build status